benjaminion/upgrading-ethereum-book/src/book.md

 Aggregators are not directly incentivised by the protocol: there are no explicit rewards or penalties for performing or not performing aggregation duties.

 However, there are implicit incentives.
-For one, if I produce a high quality aggregate signature it increases my chances of ensuring that my own signature is included in a block.
-For another, since overall attestation rewards [scale in proportion to participation](/part2/incentives/rewards#rewards-scale-with-participation) (inclusion of attestations in blocks), validators benefit alongside all the other validators from slightly higher rewards when they make high quality aggregates.
+For one, if I produce a high quality aggregate signature it helps to ensure that my own signature is included in a block (there's a chance that someone else's aggregate may not include my signature).
+For another, since overall attestation rewards [scale in proportion to participation](/part2/incentives/rewards#rewards-scale-with-participation) (inclusion of attestations in blocks), aggregators benefit alongside all the other validators from slightly higher rewards when they make high quality aggregates that include many votes.

 ##### Interaction with DVT